Average Weather in Idaho Falls Idaho, United States

-The topography within 2 miles of Idaho Falls is essentially flat, with a maximum elevation change of 72 feet, and an average elevation above sea level of 4,698 feet.
-Within 10 miles contains very significant variations in elevation (1,693 feet).
-Within 50 miles contains extreme variations in elevation (5,607 feet).
+The topography within 2 miles of Idaho Falls is essentially flat, with a maximum elevation change of 72 feet and an average elevation above sea level of 4,698 feet.
+Within 10 miles is essentially flat (1,693 feet).
+Within 50 miles contains very significant variations in elevation (5,607 feet).

 The area within 2 miles of Idaho Falls is covered by artificial surfaces (48%) and cropland (46%), within 10 miles by cropland (65%) and shrubs (15%), and within 50 miles by shrubs (51%) and cropland (28%).

 This report illustrates the typical weather in Idaho Falls, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 2 weather stations near enough to contribute to our estimation of the temperature and dew point in Idaho Falls.